machinalis/iepy/docs/instantiation.rst

 Instance Upgrade
 ----------------

-From time to time, small changes on the iepy internals will need some *upgrade* of the existent iepy instances.
+From time to time, small changes in the iepy internals will require an *upgrade* of existing iepy instances.

 The upgrade process will apply the needed changes to the instance-folder structure.

-In the case you made local changes, the tool will preserve a copy of your changes so you can merge by hand on the conflicting areas.
+If you made local changes, the tool will preserve a copy of your changes so you can merge the conflicting areas by hand.

-For upgrading a iepy instance, simply run the following command
+To upgrade an iepy instance, simply run the following command

     .. code-block:: bash